Whether you rent or own, it’s important to protect the place you call home – and everything inside it.

 - Exclusions and deductibles.

 One of the key components of both renters and homeowners insurance is the liability component.
-This protects you against large losses due to accidents or negligence.
+It protects you against large losses due to accidents or negligence.
 For example, it can cover your liability if someone suffers an injury in your residence.

 - Actual cash value.